The French academic system

 All courses and optional materials are referred to as UE or Unités d’Enseignement (or Modules – Teaching Units).
 These divisions are similar for postgraduate studies as well.
 UEs are assigned a predefined number of European credits (ECTS).
 Total amount of UE for a year is 60 ECTS.
 To obtain a bachelor degree, a student needs 180 ECTS and 120 ECTS to obtain a Master degree.

-In all undergraduate programmes, the various UEs correspond in each semester to minor or major courses as well as elective courses in languages, sports and field work.
+In all undergraduate programmes, the various UEs correspond in each semester to minor or major courses as well as elective courses.